Country List Input Field in Fluent Forms

 - To add this field to your form, drag and drop the field from the available input fields.
 Input fields can be added to a form in other different ways.
-Follow this link to know how to create a form.
+Follow this link to learn how to create a form.

 - To enable customization, click on the edit icon you get when hovering over the field.
 Or click on the Input Customization tab in the right sidebar when the field is selected.

 In the Input Customization section, you can customize the input field in the following ways.
 In this section, you will find 2 portions:

 On the right side of the tab, there are some important Basic options which are given below:

 - Element Label: This is the text that users will see in the form of the input field.
 You can put any text here that helps to understand the purpose of that field.

 - Label Placement: Determine the placement of the label that you set previously concerning the input field.
 The available options are Top, Left, Right, and Default.
 All of those are self-explanatory except the Default.
 What it means is it will confirm your global label placement settings.

 - Admin Field Label: If you want to show a different label for your admin users when they view the form submissions, you can configure that.
 It doesn’t have any actual effect on the form rather only for administrative purposes.